-We want to make sure you get exfoliation right.
+Because we want to make sure you get exfoliation right!

 Exfoliation is the one step in your skincare routine that will really get your complexion glowing.
 It makes your skin feel smooth and leaves it looking brighter, clearer and younger looking too.

-It eliminates dead skin cells, accelerates cell renewal and stimulates your skin’s natural repair mechanism – instantly improving the look (and feel) of your skin.
+Exfoliating removes dead skin cells, accelerates cell renewal and stimulates your skin’s natural repair mechanism – instantly improving the look (and feel) of your skin.

 - there’s less chance of ingrown hairs

-It also increases blood circulation to the skin, bringing nutrients to the skin’s surface.
-This in turn leads to a healthy, vibrant and glowing complexion.
+It also increases blood circulation to your face, bringing nutrients to the skin’s surface.

-It’s the build-up of dead skin cells that can lead to annoying razor bumps and ingrown hairs when you shave.
-Exfoliating them away stops these from forming and goes a long way to improving the overall texture of your skin.
+It’s the build-up of dead skin cells that block your hair follicles and cause razor bumps and ingrown hairs when you shave.

-And if you have a beard, exfoliation will keep beard dandruff at bay, improve the texture of your skin and keep the hair follicles clear and healthy, encouraging strong growth.
+And if you have a beard, exfoliation will keep beard dandruff at bay, improve the texture of your skin and keep your hair follicles clear and healthy, encouraging strong beard growth.

-What can I use to exfoliate my face?
+What can I use to exfoliate my skin?

-Exfoliation isn’t only limited to the usual grainy facial scrubs, which can be too harsh for your face, especially if you have sensitive skin.
+Exfoliation isn’t only limited to the grainy facial scrubs of the past (which are way too harsh for your face, especially if your skin is sensitive!)

 Essentially there are two different types of exfoliant you can use – physical and chemical.